tjoyner/ofvioletsandlicorice/chapter1.md

 "The stairs are better for me, I'm overweight.
 Let's go up..."

-Silvio and the stranger went up two flights of stairs and went to the end of the hallway.
-At the end on the left Silvio opened the door to room 15.
+Silvio and the stranger climbed two flights of stairs and went to the end of the hallway.
+At the end, on the left, Silvio opened the door to room 15.

 "This overlooks the courtyard."
 He let the stranger cross to the French doors that overlooked the courtyard.
-Then he opened the door to room 18, saying: "And from here you can see the piazza..."
+Then he opened the door to room 18, saying, "And from here you can see the piazza..."

 The stranger reached it, opened the window and looked toward the ground, toward the cafe and the patio, toward the central garden.

-"The view is pleasant, but the other room's quieter.
+"The view is nice, but the other room's quieter.
 Unfortunately, I'm a light sleeper."

 "It's your choice," said Silvio, shrugging his shoulders and giving him the key.
 "Are you eating in the hotel?"

-"Eating...already, eating," answered the stranger, deep in thought.
+"Eating... already, eating," answered the stranger, deep in thought.
 "Yes, I think it's a good time for it.
 Thank you."
 Then he picked up the bag and returned to 15, shutting the door with his shoulder.

 Silvio, curious, hurried down the hallway and went down the stairs, towards the ID card.
 Who was this guy?
 <br/><br/><br/>